31 Years of White Gull Inn Winter Concerts

 Michael Johnson is a classically trained guitarist, an off-Broadway actor and an ex-member of the Chad Mitchell Trio.
 He also penned and recorded two #1 Country hits, a #1 Pop hit and a #1 R& B song.
 His voice immediately identifies him as the man who sings “Bluer than Blue,”, “Give Me Wings” That’s that” and “This Night Won’t Last Forever”.
 Singing playing, writing and recording (including with John Denver as a member of the Chad Mitchell Trio) are the only things he has ever done.
 Having studied guitar in Barcelona, Michael has a unique and distinctive style which is an integral part of his performances.
 Because of his diverse talents and background, he has always been an artist that defies categorization.
 Throughout his long career, Johnson has continued to turn out honest songs of depth and emotion beautifully rendered in his smooth baritone.
-Optional fixed price dinner served at 6 PM: Jambalaya with shrimp, chicken and sausage over basmati rice, served with corn bread, and a salad of greens, apples and lemon vinaigrette.
+Optional fixed price dinner served at 6 PM: Jambalaya with shrimp, chicken and sausage over basmati rice, served with corn bread, and a green salad with fennel, orange and citrus vinaigrette.
 Coconut cream pie for dessert. $20.95

 Wed., March 25, 2015

 If your idea of a folk singer/songwriter concert is a bunch of people clapping politely after songs, and then sitting quietly while the performer says things like "This next song is about ...” well, you've never seen a Cheryl Wheeler concert before.